 Use your screwdriver to remove the front plate and unscrew all the switches from the casing.

-Step three – Find the source and pull the wires
+Step 3 – Find the source and pull the wires

 Screenshot (19)

-At the house exterior or in your attic, you will need to find the junction box that is the source of the wires.
-In our example, the electrical wires (or romex wires) went through the hole that was drilled through the top plate or header beam.
+You will need to find the junction box that is the source of the wires on the house exterior or in your attic.
+In our example, the electrical wires (or Romex wires) went through the hole drilled through the top plate or header beam.

-From the ceiling, the loose wires were pulled out through the source junction box.
+The loose wires were pulled from the ceiling through the source junction box.

-With the wires out of the way, you are free to remove the junction box and the metal conduits (the pipes) attached to the box.
+With the wires out of the way, you can remove the junction box and the metal conduits (the pipes) attached to the box.

-If you need to lengthen the wires to for the power source to reach the new location, you can splice the wires with more romex wire; CAT-12 romex wire is the standard used in most residential areas.
+If you need to lengthen the wires for the power source to reach the new location, you can splice the wires with more Romex wire; CAT-12 Romex wire is the standard used in most residential areas.

-Step four – Reinstall metal conduit and junction box
+Step 4 – Reinstall metal conduit and junction box

 Screenshot (21)

-Step five – Reinstalling the wires and switches
+Step 5 – Reinstalling the wires and switches

 Screenshot (22)

 After unbunching the wires that you put through the conduit, take wire strippers and strip the casing from the wires.
-If you labeled everything in the beginning, you can match the wires to the corresponding switches.
+If you labeled everything initially, you can match the wires to the corresponding switches.

 With all of the switches in place, replace the switch cover.
 Turn the power back on from the breaker box and the transition is complete!